ustcscgy/TSPL-pocket/src/Answers.to.Selected.Exercises.md

 an infinite stream of output.
 When `length` is passed a cyclic list, an exception is raised, likely with a message indicating that the list is not proper.
-The definition of `length` on page 42([Section 2.8.
-Simple Recursion]) will, however, simply loop indefinitely.
+The definition of `length` on
+[page 42] will, however, simply loop indefinitely.

 **[Exercise 2.9.8]. **(page 56)\